elenad00/eataweek/README.md

-# Welcome to Eat A Week
+# Welcome to EatAWeek
 ## Usage
-Eat A Week has been designed to be a way of tracking calorie intake, managing meal prep, and working towards health goals.
+EatAWeek has been designed to be a way of tracking calorie intake, managing meal prep, and working towards health goals.
 Designed to make life easier, it is used in combination with a healthy lifestyle

 ## Development
-Eat A Week is currently in the basic first stages with rollout ready for Summer 2020.
-It is being developed in Java with a mobile app looking to be developed in early 2021
+EatAWeek is currently in the basic first stages with rollout ready for Summer 2023.
+It is being developed in Java with a mobile app looking to be developed in early 2024

 ## Features
-The main three features of Eat A Week are
+The main three features of EatAWeek are
 * Calorie and macro tracking
 * Weekly meal prep, including shopping lists
 * Support on how to work better towards health goals